zaphosting/docs/docs/dedicated-linux-wordpress.md

+## Install WordPress with the One Click Apps Installer

+You can install **WordPress** directly through our **One Click Apps Installer** in the VPS web interface.
+After completing the initial apps setup, open the app catalogue, search for **WordPress**, and start the deployment with your preferred project, environment, and domain settings.
+This gives you a fast and user-friendly way to deploy and manage **WordPress** without a manual command line setup, while still benefiting from integrated web-based management, custom domain support, and SSL provisioning where available.

 ## Preparation

 Begin by connecting to your server via SSH.
 If you don't know how to do this, please have a look at our [Initial access (SSH)](dedicated-linux-ssh.md) guide.